Flight FAQsUpdatedWednesday September 30, 2020 byAdmin One.

 Where do you practice and play games?

-Home games for boys’ and girls’ basketball are played at Duke School (most) and Kestrel Heights in Durham.
-Home games for volleyball are played at Duke School.
+Home games for boys’ and girls’ basketball are played at a centrally located gymnasium.
+See our practice and game schedule on the website for more information specific to your team.
 Our teams travel across the region for away games against homeschool, private school, and Christian school opponents.
 Practice gyms vary by team.

 How often do you practice?
 How many games are there per week?
 Per season?